 I spotted a basket of baby sweet peppers at my new favorite market, and I couldn't resist taking them home with me.
 Stuffed peppers came to mind first despite a so-so previous attempt with rice and tomatoes, but I figured quinoa and chorizo would kick things up.
 They definitely did.
-I threw two poblanos into the mix and my boyfriend and I couldn't help ourselves from eating all of it.
-Oops.
-Use any peppers you like, but the small sweet ones were my favorite.
+Use any peppers you like (I also used a couple poblanos), but the small sweet ones were my favorite.
 A perfect dinner for late August. —Ileana Morales Valentine

 2 to 3

 small sweet peppers (about 4 inches long), halved lengthwise and seeds removed

 extra-virgin olive oil

 links fresh chorizo, casing removed

 garlic cloves, minced

 handful of cilantro, roughly chopped

 crumbled cotija cheese, plus more for the end

 Heat oven to 375°F. Arrange peppers on a large baking sheet.
 Drizzle peppers with olive oil and season with salt and pepper.
 Bake until softened and charred at the edges, 25 to 30 minutes.

 Meanwhile, bring a skillet to medium- high heat.
 Saute the crumbled chorizo until cooked through, 5 to 7 minutes.
 Use a slotted spoon to transfer the chorizo to a bowl or plate.
 Add the shallot to the skillet and reduce the heat to medium low.
 Saute for 2 minutes.
 Stir in the garlic and cook for another minute.
 Stir the chorizo back in and take it off the heat.